6 vintage watch terms you should know that will save you lots of headache

 Rolex Explorer ref.
 1016 with “cookie” patina.

-Patination also extends to the dial itself, and even external parts like a bezel insert.
+Patination also extends to the dial, and even external parts like a bezel insert.
 For example, tropical dials fade into a brown thanks to sun exposure and humid climates, and are very desirable.
-Collectors also like ghost bezels, where aluminium inserts fade over time.
-But, if a tropical dial were repainted or retouched to return it to its original colour, it would be less desirable.
+Collectors also like ghost bezels, where aluminium inserts fade from black.
+But if a tropical dial was repainted to return it to its original colour, it would be less desirable.
 This is all ultimately damage, but desired damage.